I’m interested in a home in Lethbridge. Do I need to call the real estate agent on the sign?

 There are many ways to choose a real estate agent.
 You can ask your friends and family for recommendations, or search for Lethbridge real estate agent testimonials.
-You want to have someone who knows how to market your property, and someone who is easy to get in touch with directly.
+You want to have someone who knows how to market your property and someone who is easy to get in touch with directly.
 One common complaint people have with real estate agents is a lack of communication.
 A real estate agent should be able to give you a complimentary, no-pressure consultation with regards to the selling process, as well as a free comparative market evaluation of your home.
 You may also want to hire a top team.
 Check out theactualstats.ca for information on the top real estate teams in Lethbridge.

 What’s the best time of year to sell my property?

 There does seem to be more people looking in the spring, but there are also more listings and competition at that time.
-There are people looking year round, but most buyers do tend to prefer looking around when the weather is better.
+There are people looking year-round, but most buyers do tend to prefer looking around when the weather is better.
 Most times of year are okay, except we would suggest avoiding mid-December if possible.
-The majority of condo sales seem to happen though in May through August.
+The majority of condo sales seem to happen though from May through August.

 Should I stage my home before selling?

 Staging your home can be a very important part of the sales process.
 Staging can vary from a simple clean-up and declutter, to repainting and replacing fixtures, or furnishing an empty home.
 Most importantly, a house that is for sale should be clean both inside and out, free of clutter, and odor-free.
 If your house is in a price range and area where there is a lot of competition, then staging is a very good idea to help you stand out above the rest.